wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Protect against Cross Site Scripting (XSS) by activating the comprehensive advanced character string filter. or malicious bots who do not have a special cookie in their browser.
 You (the site admin) will know how to set this special cookie and be able to log into your site.
 * WordPress PingBack Vulnerability Protection feature.
 This firewall feature allows the user to prohibit access to the xmlrpc.php file in order to protect against certain vulnerabilities in the pingback functionality.
 This is also helpful to block bots from constantly accessing the xmlrpc.php file and wasting your server resource.
+* Ability to block fake Googlebots from crawling your site.

 = Brute force login attack prevention =
 * Instantly block Brute Force Login Attacks via our special Cookie-Based Brute Force Login Prevention feature.
 This firewall functionality will block all login attempts from people and bots.